 The type of soil in your yard will determine how quickly water will drain through your garden.

 Checking soil type is easy.
 Dig a small hole, fill it with water and take note of how quickly it drains.
 Sandy soil will filter water faster than clay-based soil.

 Before digging a rain garden, you first need to determine the slope of the area.
 Rain gardens need to be level so water doesn’t continue to flow past the berm.
 The berm (a small hill made of dirt or sand) will be built on the opposite side of where the runoff flows from.
 You can define the outer perimeter of the garden with decorative stones or pavers, but soil works fine for smaller gardens.
 Defining the berm will prevent erosion and help retain water.

 Keep an eye on the area where you plan to make your rain garden.
 Does a lot of runoff rainwater flow to this area?
 Adjust the size of your rain garden accordingly.
 Most residential rain gardens are 300 square feet and under.
 It’s more cost-effective and unless you’re in an extremely rainy climate, smaller gardens will do just the trick.

 Native plants are accustomed to your local environment and won’t require much maintenance once fully grown.
 You can go to your local nursery and ask about native plants, but you’ll save time by using an online resource and having a list of your favorite choices ready to go.
 Enter your state and other specs (like size and light requirements) into the Native Plant Database.

 Once you’ve planted the greenery, use about 2-3 inches of mulch to cover the area.
 Not only will it filter out large pollutants, it’ll also keep the moisture in and help prevent weeds from growing.

 Like any home improvement project, planning and planting a rain garden won’t happen overnight.
-The whole process from start to finish takes a bit of time and effort—but the benefits to the environment are well worth it.
+The whole process from start to finish takes a bit of time and effort—but the environmental benefits are well worth it.